 - dizziness or fainting spells

 There’s a chance that your fallopian tubes can reconnect or become unblocked after tubal ligation, but this is really rare.
-If you get pregnant after sterilization, the pregnancy could develop in your fallopian tube — this is called ectopic pregnancy, and it’s very dangerous.
+If you get pregnant after tubal ligation, the pregnancy could develop in your fallopian tube — this is called ectopic pregnancy, and it’s very dangerous.

 Signs of ectopic pregnancy include: